 a) that radiocommunication systems between the Moon and the Earth, on the surface of the Moon, and in the surrounding environment of the Moon, are expected to be required in support of space research activities, including radioastronomy observations;

-b) that some radiocommunication will be required in the shield zone of the Moon (SZM) as defined by RR Article 29, Sect.
-VI*;
+b) that some radiocommunication will be required in the shield zone of the Moon (SZM) as defined by RR Article 22, Sect.
+V;

-c) that by the use of certain radio-frequency bands the requirements for such radiocommunication can be accommodated while at the same time providing the protection for radioastronomy intended by RR Article 29, Sect.
-VI*;
+c) that by the use of certain radio-frequency bands the requirements for such radiocommunication can be accommodated while at the same time providing the protection for radioastronomy intended by RR Article 22 Sect.
+V;

 d) that in the SZM it is necessary to preserve as much of the spectrum as possible free of emissions;